rabinpoudyal/Machine-Learning-In-Python/README.md

 - Which is the logistic regression.
 - By applying sigmoid, the function will not go higher than 1 and below 0

+#### K-nearest Neighbours Classification (Non linear Classifier)
+- Take k = n as a number of nearest neighbours for point k which we want to classify
+- Count the number of points that fall on each category of neighbours
+- The point k will fall into the category that has maximum number of neighbours